simo899t/ScenarioLager/wordpress-plugin/README.md

 # Scenario Lager - WordPress Plugin

-Equipment checkout and storage management system for Scenario.
+Equipment checkout and storage management system for TeaterScenario.

 ## Installation

-1. Upload `scenario-lager-plugin-v5.zip` to WordPress via Plugins → Add New → Upload Plugin
+1. Upload `scenario-lager-plugin-v5.zip` to WordPress via Plugins
 2. Activate the plugin
 3. The plugin will automatically create the necessary database tables